 “There is much to be said In favour of modern journalism.
 By giving us the opinions of the uneducated, it keeps us in touch with the ignorance of the community.”

 Of course this is a cynical generalisation.
-Many journalists represent the highest articulations of reality.
+Many journalists represent the highest, honest articulations of reality.

 Margaret Atwood claims: